-Last Christmas (like, literally- Christmas Day) I posted a photo on Instagram of the dessert I made to take to our family Christmas dinner and everyone begged for the recipe.
-I promised I’d post it before the following Christmas, and here we are!
-Signed, sealed, and delivered.
-Most people who know me, know that my most favorite flavor combination in the entire world, year round, is chocolate (preferably dark) and peppermint.
-This super decadent bundt cake is a showstopper for sure.
-It’s studded with chocolate chips on the inside, and drenched in a dark chocolate peppermint glaze and crushed candycanes.
+Last Christmas (like, literally- Christmas Day) I posted a photo on Instagram of this Chocolate Peppermint Bundt Cake I made to take to our family Christmas dinner and everyone begged for the recipe, so here it is!
+Most people who know me know that my most favorite flavor combination in the entire world, year round, is chocolate (preferably dark) and peppermint.
+This super decadent Bundt cake is a showstopper for sure.
+It’s studded with chocolate chips on the inside, and drenched in a dark chocolate peppermint glaze and crushed candy canes.
 The beautiful thing is that it starts out with a couple of short-cuts so it’s incredibly easy, too.
 If you’ve ever made my Chocolate Fudge Cookies & Cream Cake, it’s a modified version of that same chocolate cake.

 I mean, look at that.